A Local’s One Week French Riviera Itinerary

 The town of Fréjus perfectly embodies the junction between these two atmospheres.

-There are two possible routes to Fréjus: the one along the seafront and the one through the Estérel massif.
-Whichever you choose, don't take the motorway though: it would be a waste!
+From Cannes or Grasse, there are two possible routes to Fréjus: the one along the seafront or the one inland through the Estérel massif.
+Whichever you choose, don't take the highway: it would be a waste!

 The coastline, made up of surprising red stone, offers some remarkable scenery.
 Villas are being built all over the place, but the area remains unspoiled and you can still find many places to go for a swim if you feel like it.